ioantsep/comparing-algorithms-streaming-data/README.md

 # Comparing algorithms on streaming data
 The goal of this project is to evaluate the accuracy of 9 classification algorithms that are applied on streaming data.

-- First, a real-time data pipeline was created, that:
+First, a real-time data pipeline was created, that:
 - [x] creates data source with a RandomRBF generator
 - [x] uses the Apache Flink to split data to 80% training and 20% testing sets
 - [x] attaches the Massive Online Analysis(MOA) open source framework for applying one by one the classification algorithms,
 - [x] gives the results of accuracy for every applied algorithm.

-- Secondly, kaving the results, a comparison of the 9 algorithms accuracy take place:
-- For every algorithm we take the accuracy for 80K, 200K and 400K training sets, and we come to a conclusion that the OzaBag algorithm is the winner.
+Secondly, having the results, a comparison of the 9 algorithms accuracy take place.
+For every algorithm we take the accuracy for _80K, 200K and 400K_ training sets, and we come to a conclusion that the _OzaBag_ algorithm is the winner.

 ## **Tools - Frameworks** ##